 Run a series of timed accelerations over 10-20m leading off of each foot and see which times were the best.

-But if there is a significant time difference between leading feet, then it makes sense to go with what produces the faster times.
+If there is a significant time difference between leading feet, then it makes sense to go with what produces the faster times.

 However, when you are starting out, an easy tip is to simply put the foot that you jump off of in the front pedal.